Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Cluster representation for Linear HAR processes

 and the immigrant rate is given by

 Finally if assumption \Cspecbis$[\model]$ holds (which is the case under assumption \Cspec$[\model]$),

 \end{theorem}

+This representation shows that HAR processes can be decomposed into independent clusters, similarly to Hawkes processes, but with a more involved interaction structure due to the presence of the discrete component.
 Each immigrant point (coming from the immigration part of the intensity) is a new root for a new cluster.
-Indeed, each immigrant point, say from node $m$ at time $s$, will have some children since it impacts the future intensity of node $m'$ at time $s+t$ by $\mathfrak{h}^{m'}_m(s,s+t)$.
-Similarly, each child will have children and so on, creating a cluster, ie the whole family of the initial immigrant point.
+Indeed, each immigrant point, say from $N^m$ at time $s$, will have some children since the intensity of $N^{m'}$ at time $s+t$ is increased by $\mathfrak{h}^{m'}_m(s,s+t)$.
+Similarly, each child will have children and so on, creating a cluster, i.e. the whole family of the initial immigrant point.
 Conditionally to the immigrants, all the clusters are independent.
-See Figure \ref{fig1}.
-Cluster representation is a powerful tool, to derive result on the whole process; one can look at what happens for a single cluster and then the it only remains to superpose the contributions of each clusters, which is usually fine since the clusters are independent.
+Cluster representation is a powerful tool, to derive result on the whole process; one can look at what happens for a single cluster and then it only remains to superpose the contributions of each cluster, which can be performed easily since clusters are independent.
+Remark that if $\Pg=\varnothing$ then sums over $\Pg$ disappears and we are left with $\mathfrak{h}^m_{m_0}(s,t) = h^m_{m_0}(t-s)$ and $\I^m(t_0,t) = \mu_m$ with is the classical linear Hawkes process.